 Aim of the SPHE Network Funding Award

 The aim of the SPHE Network is to support its members in their work in SPHE through provision of information, sharing of resources and creation of opportunities for continuing personal and professional development.
-To assist members to access continuing professional development (CPD) opportunities, the Network has decided to offer a limited number of funding awards to individual members.
-The award(s) will have a value of up to €300 per applicant in any one academic year, and will not exceed three awards in any given year.
-Only activity that can be receipted will be considered.
+To assist members to access continuing professional development (CPD) opportunities, the Network offers a limited number of funding awards to individual members.
+The award(s) will have a value of up to €300* per applicant in any one academic year, and will not exceed three awards in any given year.
+Only activities which include receipts will be considered.

 For the purpose of the SPHE Network Funding Award, a member is defined as an individual who has held membership for at least one year in the last two years, and who is a current member.